 From Spiderman swinging from building to building to the Navii in Avatar, and Rocket, the smart-mouthed grouchy mutant raccoon in Guardians of the Galaxy, many of today’s films and games would not be nearly as sensational as they are without teams of knowledgeable animators bringing these characters to life.

 Expert animators can take a CG character or creature and use techniques such as body mechanics, physics, and character acting to create a believable, relatable scene and in just 10 months, you’ll have a handle on these approaches and more.
-Throughout our online 3D animation classes, you will learn advanced techniques for character acting and creature animation and use it to create finished pieces of work for your professional animation demo reel.
+Throughout our online 3D animation course, you will learn advanced techniques for character acting and creature animation and use it to create finished pieces of work for your professional animation demo reel.

 CG Spectrum’s mentors have worked on blockbuster films and AAA video games and are ready to share their years of professional experience with you.
 You’ll meet online weekly with your mentor as they work within your animation project files giving you in-depth feedback, keeping the experience personalized and ensuring that they are adjusting the animation course topics to optimize your potential.